Deciphering the coalescence behavior of Coulomb-Schr\"odinger atomic wave functions from an operator product expansion: Non-relativistic Effective Field Theory for Atoms

-where the last term is responsible for the instantaneous Coulomb potential.
+where $\alpha=\frac{e^2}{4\pi}$ is the fine-structure constant.
 This theory may be dubbed Coulomb-Schr\"odinger effective lagrangian.
 Obviously, the effect due to dynamical photon, such as Lamb shift~\cite{Pineda:1997ie}, will be inaccessible in \eqref{Lag:Coul:Schr:eff}.
 Since the spin degree of freedom decouples in the nonrelativistic limit, for simplicity we will replace the spinor fields $\psi$ and $N$ in \eqref{Lag:Coul:Schr:eff} by complex scalar fields henceforth.